Promoting Fundamental British Values

 In school we promote the importance of democracy through:

 5. Key decisions are taken democratically to highlight to our pupils how groups can work together to make fair decisions.
+Pupils regularly write to the Headteacher to make requests.

 Rule of Law